Current status of MSSM Higgs sector with LHC 13 TeV data: Favored parameter space after 13 TeV LHC data

-In MSSM the supersymmetric particles will contribute to the threshold correction at loop level and that would imply a shift in the bottom Yukawa coupling~\cite{Carena:1999py,Hall:1993gn,Guasch:2003cv,Dawson:2011pe}.
-We have performed a scan of the parameter space and plotted the Higgs branching ratio to $b \bar b$ final state as a function of $\Delta m_b$ in Fig.~\ref{deltamb}.
-In Fig.~\ref{deltamb}(a) we see the Br($h \to b \bar b$) as a function of $\Delta m_b$ for the scanned points (green) of our parameter space which satisfy the Higgs mass and the low energy constraints and 8 TeV Higgs signal strength data.
-In Fig.~\ref{deltamb}(b), we show the points (yellow) which satisfy 8 TeV heavy Higgs direct search limits along with the Higgs mass, flavor data and 8 TeV Higgs signal strength.
-The green points in this figure are same as Fig.~\ref{deltamb}(a).
-In Fig.~\ref{deltamb}(c) we plot the points (blue) that are allowed by the Higgs mass, flavor data and 8 and 13 TeV combined Higgs signal strength.
-The green point in this figure are same as Fig.~\ref{deltamb}(a).
-In Fig.~\ref{deltamb}(d) we plot the points (red) which are allowed by Higgs mass, flavor data, 8 and 13 TeV combined Higgs signal strength along with 13 TeV heavy Higgs direct search limits.
-The green, blue and yellow points in this figure are same as Fig.~\ref{deltamb}(a),(b) and (c).
-We can see that the combined signal strength has no severe impact on the parameter space in the $\Delta m_b$ - Br($h \rightarrow b \bar b$) plane.
-But the heavy Higgs direct search has significant effect.
-We can see from Fig.~\ref{deltamb}(b) and (d) that points with large $\Delta m_b$ are not favored.
-The reason behind this is the heavy Higgs direct search in the $\tau^{+} \tau^{-}$ final state puts and upper limit on $\tan \beta$ as we have seen in Fig.~\ref{figtau}.
-That upper limit gets translated into an upper limit on $\Delta m_b$.
+In MSSM the SUSY particles contribute to the threshold corrections at loop level and that would imply a shift in the bottom Yukawa coupling~\cite{Carena:1999py,Hall:1993gn,Guasch:2003cv,Dawson:2011pe}.
+We have performed a scan of the parameter space and plotted the Higgs branching ratio for $h \to b \bar b$ decay as a function of $\Delta m_b$, calculated by FeynHiggs 2.12.0, in Fig.~\ref{deltamb}.
+In Fig.~\ref{deltamb}(a) we see the Br($h \to b \bar b$) as a function of $\Delta m_b$ for the scanned blue points that are allowed by light Higgs mass, flavor data and 8 TeV and 13 TeV combined Higgs signal strength data.
+In Fig.~\ref{deltamb}(b) we show those parameter points which are also allowed by the 13 TeV heavy Higgs direct search limits, along with the earlier blue points.